 To address patient attitudes and expectations for antibiotics that influence physician prescribing decisions, he designed a poster that was placed in examination rooms to explain how respiratory infections should be treated.
 To address physicians’ behavior, they were shown the high rates at which they had prescribed antibiotics for acute bronchitis.

 Together, these measures sharply reduced antibiotic use for acute bronchitis, Gonzales says (see his 1999 article in the Journal of the American Medical Association [JAMA] about the intervention).
 Gonzales subsequently led the development of antibiotic prescribing guidelines with the Centers for Disease Control and Prevention, and these led to the creation of a national quality indicator aimed at reducing inappropriate treatment of uncomplicated acute bronchitis with antibiotics.

-Continuing his work in this area, Gonzales tested educational interventions to reduce antibiotic use in primary practices in Central Pennsylvania (see article in JAMA) and in emergency and urgent care departments across the country (see article in Annals of Emergency Medicine), both of which proved effective.
+Continuing his work in this area, Gonzales tested educational interventions to reduce antibiotic use in primary practices in Central Pennsylvania (see article in JAMA) and in emergency and urgent care departments across the country, both of which proved effective.
 He also tested a relatively low-cost mass media education campaign in Denver, which resulted in a 10 percent drop in antibiotic utilization (see article abstract in Medical Care).

 Reducing unnecessary specialty referrals.
 Another process issue that interests Gonzales is the number of high-cost referrals to specialty care.

 “Specialty care utilization continues to skyrocket,” he says.
 “If you look carefully at those visits, just like with antibiotics, many of them are not necessary, or could be avoided with some simple information exchange.”